ashertarno/vertx-memcached/README.md

 This module provides a Vert.x client for cache/storage servers, implementing memcached protocol.
 The name of this mod is `vertx-memcached`.

+Version 3.0.0 supports the asynchronous listeners released by spymemcached starting version 2.9.
+The code was totally re-factored.
+Version 2.1.0 of this project is deprecated now and you are strongly advised to upgrade.

 ## Dependencies ##

 Memcached connectivity is implemented using a non-blocking spymemcached client.
+Current version is built and tested with spymemcached 2.11.3.

 More info about spymemcached project is available [here](http://code.google.com/p/spymemcached/ "spymemcached").